 Students are allowed and encouraged to take courses from other disciplines that are related to the content of the M.A.
 DEIS.
+We strongly encourage students to take modules from the School of Business, Economics and Society in Nürnberg.
 This allows students to structure the curriculum of the M.A.
 DEIS individually based on their personal interests and needs.

-Students can take, for example, M.A. level courses in political science, sociology, philosophy, and international studies, as well as M.A. level courses offered by the School of Business and Economics.
-These courses need to be approved by the M.A.
+All courses that are not part of the current module handbook have to be approved by the M.A.
 DEIS coordinator.
-Students are expected to send the request at least one week before the semester starts to the program e-mail address - master-deis@fau.de.
+Students need to discuss their choice with the program coordinator latest the 2nd week of the semester via the program e-mail address - master-deis@fau.de.
+Additional modules requested later will be rejected.